IKKUengine/ThreadedQtEtaNetServer/README.md

 * to save carbon dioxide, emission-free producers can be prisorized higher.
 * etc.

-**Management Interface**

-Start EnergyControlling.vi.
-On the surface of EnergyControlling.vi you can directly change the management parameters in the table and look at the result in Virtual-TimeSimulated_EnergySystem.vi and EnergyMonitoring.vi.
-Just try it out.
-In Folder \SimulatedCPSLabVIEWEnergySystem\management there are some Demo-VIs but with no content yet.
  Currently the demo versions of management algorithms are under development and will follow soon...

 ## System and Software Engineer, Project Supervisor and Author
 Ferhat Aslan
-## Project Collaboration and Software Engineer
-Furqan Abbasi

 ## License
+The Threaded Fortune Server Example from the Qt Network was used as inspiration.
 This project is licensed under MIT - see the [LICENSE](LICENSE.md) file for details